SkylineCommunications/dataminer-docs/connector-help/connector_help/National_TeleConsultants_SFTP.md

 ### Creation

-This driver uses a virtual connection and does not need any user input.
+This connector uses a virtual connection and does not need any user input.

 ### Installation

-For the installation of this driver, place the files *WinScpNet.dll* and *WinSCP.exe* in the folder *C:\Skyline DataMiner\ProtocolScripts*.
+For the installation of this connector, place the files *WinScpNet.dll* and *WinSCP.exe* in the folder *C:\Skyline DataMiner\ProtocolScripts*.

 ## Usage